Degenerate processes killed at the boundary of a domain: Beyond diffusions

 \section{Beyond diffusions}

-This section briefly discusses a simple example given by a piecewise deterministic Markov process.
+This section briefly discusses a simple example of piecewise deterministic Markov process.
 This illustrates the applicability of our results beyond diffusions and justifies some of the abstract conditions made in Section \ref{sec:main}.
-In particular, the facts that $M$ can be chosen to be a general metric space rather than $\RR^n$ or a manifold, and that $D$ can be chosen to be open relative to $K = \overline{D}$ rather than open.
+In particular, the facts that $M$ can be chosen to be a general metric space rather than $\RR^n$ or sub-space of $\mathbb R^n$, and that $D$ can be chosen to be open relative to $K = \overline{D}$ rather than open.